WhitneyL808/WL-google-doodle-main/README.md

-# Web Design 2 Starter
+# Google Doodle

 ![Web 2 Starter](web2.webp)

-> Computers are dumb.
-Humans make them smart.

-Starter (boilerplate) for all future projects.
+> we are using coding to animate a doodle of our topic.

+The Google Doodle Project

 ## Why Does This Exist?
-* Don't with blank files
-* Common boilerplate for web projects
-* I am a human being who makes mistakes
+* a google doodle using coding to animate